HL7/davinci-crd/input/pagecontent/foundation.md

 The solution to this need to perform coverage discovery "any time" is the use of a SMART on FHIR app.
 Many CRD Clients already support SMART on FHIR.
 That standard allows independently developed applications to be launched from within the CRD Client (possibly within the user interface) and to interact with its data.
 Clients may choose to use SMART on FHIR apps to invoke coverage requirements discovery from CRD Servers for "what-if" scenarios, using a CRD Client's existing SMART on FHIR interface.
 Alternatively, they can develop such functionality internally.

 CRD Clients conforming with this specification **SHALL** support the SMART on FHIR interface, **SHALL** allow launching of SMART apps from within their application, and **SHALL** be capable of providing the SMART app access to information it exposes to CRD Servers using the CDS Hooks interface.

-The Da Vinci CRD SMART app has not yet been developed.
-Once it exists, a link will be provided beneath the [CRD Confluence page](https://confluence.hl7.org/display/DVP/Coverage+Requirements+Discovery+(CRD)).

 NOTES: